rebcabin/tangledown/README.md

 Let's write two functions,

-- `get_aFile`, which parses command-line arguments and produces a file name
+- `get_aFile`, which parses command-line arguments and produces a file name; the default file name is `README.md`

 - `get_lines`, which